alessioarcara/ipcv_assignments/README.md

 **Goal**: Develop a computer vision system that, given a reference image for each product, is able to identify such product from one picture of a store shelf.

+**Implementation Details**: We tackle this assignment by implementing from scratch a `Generalized Hough Transform (GHT)` with Local Invariant Features.
+To improve accuracy, we integrated a color consistency check on the detected bounding boxes to filter out incorrect matches.
+This improvement is crucial because the GHT processes only greyscale images and cannot differentiate between templates that are visually identical in shape but differ in color.

+The provided scene images were significantly ruined by **salt noise**.
+After conducting a noise analysis, we identified that applying a combination of `Median Filtering, BM3D, Non-Local Means Filtering, and sharpening` significantly increased the number of keypoints detected in the scene images.
+This improvement greatly enhanced the performance of our algorithm.

 ### Example Images:

 <p align="center">